astridx/meinblog/content/posts/joomla/1die-erste-ansicht-im-backende.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ src/Controller/DisplayController.php](https://github.com/astridx/boilerplate/compare/astridx:t0...t1#diff-7b7a67cba037a3dcac6cccb6d456cc19)

-The file `DisplayController.php` is the entry point for the Model View Controller part in the administration area of the Foo component.
+The file `DisplayController.php`<!-- \index{DisplayController (Backend)} --> is the entry point for the Model View Controller part in the administration area of the Foo component.
 Name the class _DisplayController_.
 Joomla expects it like this.
 Extend _BaseController_ to use many things out-of-the-box.

 The main task of this controller is to prepare the display.
 Therefore the default controller is called DisplayController.
 It calls the method `display()` of the parent class `BaseController` in the namespace `Joomla\CMS\MVC\Controller` - exactly this is the file `/var/www/html/joomla-cms4/libraries/src/MVC/Controller/BaseController.php`.
 In the Model-View-Controller model, controllers are often used to set up the start environment.